The Reluctant Star

 While in Dunedin, Pixie married Irishman John (Paddy) Costello, raising four children together but still delighted in singing and making music at family parties, singalongs and at her local Returned Services Association (RSA).
 For Pixie Costello (nee Williams), her recording and singing career were very much for the love of it.
-Like the musicians who recorded Blue Smoke, she was never paid for her work then, or for later recordings.
+Like most of the musicians who recorded Blue Smoke, she was never paid for her work then, or for later recordings.
 The popularity and poignancy of Blue Smoke followed her down the years, much to her surprise and, at times, annoyance.
 Pixie couldn't read music, but taught herself to play guitar, ukulele, banjo and piano accordion.
 At age 73 she decided to teach herself the organ.
 With the death of her husband in 2006, she finally left Dunedin 57 years after stopping in on holiday for 'a week or two', and returned to Wellington to live with family.

 On 12 July 2011, on her 83rd birthday, For the Record was released and Pixie was presented with a triple Platinum Award for Blue Smoke and a Single Platinum Award for Let's talk it over by the

 On August 2, 2013, Pixie passed away peacefully aged 85 and was taken home

 to Dunedin to be buried alongside her husband and oldest daughter.

 Watch an interview with Pixie here in 2011

 In August 2019, Pixie was recognised with an Iconic Lifetime Contribution to Māori Music Award by the Waiata Māori Music Awards Charitable Trust.

 Later that year, alongside Ruru Karaitiana and Jim Carter, Pixie was inducted into the